 Taking on staff is a big commitment that you want to get right.

-Before you start looking for a new employee, it's worth considering whether that's the best solution.
-If it's just a short-term requirement, you might be better off getting help from a freelance or consultant.
-Even if you do decide to recruit, you might just want a temporary worker - perhaps from an agency - or someone to work part-time.
+Before you start looking for a new employee, it's worth considering what the best solution is to meet your need.
+If you have a short-term requirement you might be better off getting help from a freelance or consultant and if you do decide to recruit, you might just want a temporary worker - perhaps from an agency - or someone to work part-time.
 You will also need to be clear about what you want the person to do and what skills they will need.

 Your legal obligations as an employer include things such as:

 Registering with HM Revenue & Customs (HMRC)

 Operating a PAYE (Pay As You Earn) system to deduct tax and National Insurance from your employees wages, and pay employers National Insurance *